 Scott DeGhetto '87 (electrical engineering).
 Managing director, Moelis & Company global investment bank.
 Former co-head, Power & Renewable Energy Group at Credit Suisse; managing director, Power and Pipeline Group at JP Morgan.

 Stuart Elby '82 (optical engineering).
-VP and Chief Technologist, Verizon Labs, responsible for development of video platforms, and for developing network architecture in support of emerging products.
+Senior VP, advanced engineering, at Madison Square Garden Ventures.
+Previously served as senior vice president, cloud strategy and network technology at Infinera Corporation, and before that as VP and Chief Technologist, Verizon Labs, responsible for development of video platforms, and for developing network architecture in support of emerging products.

-Stephen Fantone '79 (Ph.D. optics).
+Stephen Fantone '79 (PhD optics).
 President, CEO of Optikos Corporation, manufacturer of equipment to measure optical image quality.
-Recipient, Distinguished Alumnus Award (2009).
-Member of the Arts, Sciences and Engineering National Council.
+Chair and president of the Partnership for Massachusetts' Future public policy lobbying group.
+Recipient, Distinguished Scholar Award (2015) and Distinguished Alumnus Award (2009).

 Carol Karp '74 (biology).
-Regulatory advisor, biotechnology and pharmaceutical industry, and to SPARK Translational Research Program, Stanford University School of Medicine.
+CEO for Prothena Biosciences, a clinical-stage biotechnology company.
+Previously held leadership roles with various biotech and pharmaceutical companies, including Esperion Therapeutics, Janssen Alzheimer Immunotherapy, CV Therapeutics and VIVUS.
+Regulatory advisor to SPARK Translational Research Program, Stanford University School of Medicine.
 Member of University's Board of Trustees.

-Jim Wyant '67 (M.S. optics), '69 (Ph.D. optics).
-Professor of optical sciences, and of electrical and computer engineering, University of Arizona.
-Former dean of the College of Optical Sciences there.
-Visiting professor, The Institute of Optics.
+Jim Wyant '67 (MS optics), '69 (PhD optics).
+Professor emeritus and Founding Dean at the College of Optical Sciences at the University of Arizona.
+Taught in the Institute of Optics Summer School from 1983 until 2015.
 Helped launch and direct ventures such as Week Corp., 4DTechnology, and Dmitri.
 Recipient, Engineering Distinguished Alumnus Award (1994).
 Established the Parker M. Givens Professorship in Optics (2001) and the James Wyant Professorship of Optics (2013), both at the University of Rochester.
-Serves as a Trustee for the University of Rochester.
+Serves as a Life Trustee for the University of Rochester.